Reducing the environmental impact

 Not all tobacco farmers need wood for their operations, but where they do we encourage farmers to source it from woodlands grown for fuel supply purposes and to plant trees to supply their own needs.
 The trees are usually grown alongside tobacco farms as an environmentally sustainable crop.

 Our goal is to eliminate the use of unsustainable wood sources by our contracted farmers.
-In 2016, 99% of our contracted farmers’ wood fuel for curing was from sustainable sources.
+Our monitoring of our contracted farmers’ wood use for curing has shown 99% was from sustainable sources for the last three years.

 We are also encouraging some of our contracted farmers to cure their tobacco with appropriate, locally available alternative fuels, such as candlenut shells and rice paddy husks.
 All fuels have environmental impacts, so we are also evaluating ways to minimise fuel consumption, for example by using innovative designs for curing barns.